 If Huntsville has anything, it is the ability to bring people together through the arts.
-Keep'n it artsy is easy for Huntsville, where abandoned mills are art meccas and building sides have come alive with colorful storytelling murals.
+Experiencing wonder is easy in Huntsville, where abandoned mills are art meccas and building sides have come alive with colorful storytelling murals.

 Located at 2211 Seminole Drive SW, Huntsville, AL